plone/documentation/askforhelp.rst

 If at any point you see any kind of error message (including error codes) – put them in the topic.
 Never write anything like “I see some error message”.
 Be specific.

 See  :doc:`Basic troubleshooting </manage/troubleshooting/basic>` in case of an error

-Follow the structure of the forum by creating your topic in a proper location (subforum).
-If you are in doubt where to create your topic, post to the `general questions <https://plone.org/support/forums/general>`_ forum.

 Follow the netiquette while visiting and writing on forum or mailing list (give respect = get respect).
 This includes: